-This is just my new favorite kale recipe - a kale potato casserole.
-With a good amount of kale mixed with the mashed potatoes and sun-dried tomatoes.
-It's flavorful, cheesy comfort food, great when you're in need of some extra vitamins!
+Kale and potato bake is just my new favorite kale recipe.
+A good amount of kale mixed with the mashed potatoes and sun-dried tomatoes.
+It's flavorful, cheesy comfort food, great when you need some extra vitamins!
 This casserole dish is easy to prepare on the forehand, so you only have to bake the dish when ready to eat.

-- Kale: 1 pound of kale is used.
-Slice it in thin strips of about ¼ inches (½ cm) thick.
-Then wash your kale.
+- Kale: Slice this winter vegetable in thin strips of about ¼ inches (½ cm) thick.
+Then wash your kale thoroughly.

 - Sun-dried tomatoes: for this recipe, I like semi sun-dried tomatoes best because they're moist.
 But you can use canned sun-dried tomatoes instead.